madetech/react-learning-plan/README.md

 - [x] Know how to set initial state of a component
 - [x] Know how to change state of a component based on events

+#### Session

+- Introduce the Storybook, and show examples of basic React components.
+- As a group, clone simple UI elements used by Hacker News as React components.

+#### Homework

+- Create a React component which can be put into the `NewsItem` component.

 ### Week 2

 #### Goals

 - [ ] Know how to TDD React components using Jest
 - [ ] Know how to TDD React components using `mount` from Enzyme

+#### Session

+- Introduce Jest and Enzyme, and the test suite.
+- As a group, TDD the creation of some React components.

+#### Homework

+- Recreate the component from last week's homework using TDD.

 ### Week 3